redfish-dev/NetsuiteSavedSQLSearch/README.md

 Know limitations:
 1. ROWNUM is not working with N/query and some other commands like TRUNC.
 I will switch to the new rest service instead on N/query in the future.
+2. I removed portlet code for grid link.
+I was not happy with the JS library chose and prefer just NS lists for now until next release.

 Install Notes, should you attemp....
 1. This assumes you know how to istall the two custom records and custom list via XML objects.